Article By Dawn Smith

 BBB Wise Giving Alliance partnered with the Council of Better Business Bureaus for 1,300 national charities while local BBBs offer 10,000 more.
 The group uses twenty accountability factors in areas such as effectiveness and oversight.
 The alliance makes note of the charities that did not meet their standards and have not attempted to supply them with accurate information.

 GreatNonprofits allows reviews to be written by beneficiaries and volunteers for more than one million charities.
-This is useful knowledge direct from the people involved.
+This is useful knowledge directly from the people involved.
 It is a partner with GuideStar, and you will see shared reviews.

-GiveWell isa little different on how it evaluates charitiesFrom their website"Unlike charity evaluators that focus solely on financials, assessing administrative or fundraising costs, we conduct in-depth research aiming to determine how much good a given program accomplishes (in terms of lives saved, lives improved, etc.) per dollar spent.
-Rather than try to rate as many charities as possible, we focus on the few charities that stand out most by our criteria in order to find and confidently recommend the best giving opportunities possible our list of top charities."
+GiveWell is a little different in how it evaluates charities.
+From their website: "Unlike charity evaluators that focus solely on financials, assessing administrative or fundraising costs, we conduct in-depth research aiming to determine how much good a given program accomplishes (in terms of lives saved, lives improved, etc.) per dollar spent.
+Rather than try to rate as many charities as possible, we focus on the few charities that stand out most by our criteria to find and confidently recommend the best giving opportunities possible on our list of top charities."

 Post-Research Options